caiquegaspar/todoapp-vuetailwind/README.md

 - [x] basic operations (add, delete, edit)
 - [x] filter list by tabs
 - [x] make app a PWA
+- [x] implement a dark and light theme switcher
 - [ ] develop drag and drop todos (to organize by priority)
 - [ ] publish to play store / app store